TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * 74SCA may be unsigned (available imagery is too old).
 * 7803's short stub to the old ferry at Puerto Bodega seems to be unsigned (as of 2013, when the ferry was still in service).
 * 78 has a short gap in Guamal, but [destination signs](https://www.google.com/maps/@9.1456768,-74.2275456,3a,30.9y,258.26h,82.4t/data=!3m6!1e1!3m4!1swBIglWm66RQQd7E7g8bUJw!2e0!7i13312!8i6656?entry=ttu) point the way.
+* 80's bypass of Nueva Granada seems to be open, but it is unknown if and how it is signed.
+* 80MGA [is signed as 80MGF](https://www.google.com/maps/@9.9074493,-74.1046991,3a,29.8y,115.21h,80.9t/data=!3m6!1e1!3m4!1sNbN0ZZ8sAfumMteiCOkcog!2e0!7i16384!8i8192?entry=ttu), perhaps so the bypasses are labeled in order from west to east.
+* 80 seems to have a new alignment between Valledupar and La Paz (via Puente Rafael Escalona), but (as of January 2023) [it has no signed designation](https://regioncaribe.com.co/la-nueva-via-valledupar-la-paz-reduce-tiempo-de-recorrido-en-16-minutos/).
+* 90's bypass around Coveñas is probably a route, but signage is unknown.
 * 90AT01 may be unsigned (available imagery is too old).
 * 90GJ03 [is signed](https://www.google.com/maps/@11.1650455,-72.588885,3a,15.1y,33.95h,81.04t/data=!3m6!1e1!3m4!1sZEKokmHyrdRZjcD3Df90JQ!2e0!7i16384!8i8192?entry=ttu) but may be a departmental route.
+* 90A [may be signed](https://www.google.com/maps/@10.4420347,-75.5281755,3a,25y,211.24h,95.15t/data=!3m6!1e1!3m4!1sKidNkAB8Xa8dFmqqdnYOjA!2e0!7i16384!8i8192?entry=ttu) farther into Cartagena than it is maintained.

 other crap